 Z‑scheme architectures – By physically or electronically linking two different semiconductors—one that reduces water to H₂ and another that oxidizes water to O₂—researchers mimic the natural photosynthetic charge‑separation pathway.
 Recent reports of TiO₂/g‑C₃N₄ and Si/PbS Z‑schemes have achieved hydrogen evolution rates of 10–15 µmol g⁻¹ h⁻¹ with apparent quantum yields (AQY) of 12 % at 400 nm.
 The key to their success is the spatial separation of redox sites, which suppresses charge recombination and allows the system to operate under visible illumination.

 Single‑atom and nano‑cluster catalysts – The atom‑precise nature of single‑site catalysts (SSCs) offers unparalleled control over active sites.
-Take this: atomically dispersed Fe or Co atoms embedded in nitrogen‑doped carbon matrices have demonstrated H₂ evolution rates >20 µmol g⁻¹ h⁻¹ under AM 1.5G illumination, with stability >100 h.
+To give you an idea, atomically dispersed Fe or Co atoms embedded in nitrogen‑doped carbon matrices have demonstrated H₂ evolution rates >20 µmol g⁻¹ h⁻¹ under AM 1.5G illumination, with stability >100 h.
 The low metal loading (often <0.1 wt %) keeps material costs modest while delivering high turnover frequencies.
+It's one of those things that adds up.

 Integration with photo‑electrochemical cells (PECs) – Recent work on nanostructured silicon photodiodes coated with a thin layer of earth‑abundant catalysts (e.g., Mo‑S₂ or Ni‑Fe layered double hydroxides) has produced open‑circuit voltages above 1.6 V and short‑circuit current densities of 20 mA cm⁻², enabling overall water splitting without an external bias.
 When coupled with a inexpensive counter‑electrode and a proton‑exchange membrane, these PECs can deliver hydrogen at a modest 0.5 L kg⁻¹ of catalyst per day under real‑sunlight conditions.